wzh4464/Secret-Base/CFA_vocabulary.md

 - horizon: [n.] the range of interest or activity that can be anticipated, 范围
 - pension: [n.] a regular payment made during a person's retirement from an investment fund to which that person or their employer has contributed during their working life, 养老金
 - lump-sum: [n.] a single payment made at a particular time, especially as part of an insurance claim or lottery win, 一次性付款
+- leverage: [n.]
+A measure for identifying a potentially influential high-leverage point. 杠杆